mksaraf/kubernetes-lab-tutorial/content/basics.md

       restartPolicy: Always
 ```

-Create the replica set
+Create a replica set

     kubectl create -f nginx-rs.yaml

-    replicaset "nginx-rs" created
+List and describe a replica set

-    kubectl get rs -o wide
+    kubectl get rs
-    NAME       DESIRED   CURRENT   READY     AGE       CONTAINERS   IMAGES       SELECTOR
+    NAME      DESIRED   CURRENT   READY     AGE
-    nginx-rs   3         3         3         13s       nginx        nginx:1.12   run=nginx
+    nginx     3         3         3         1m

-A replica set behaves exactly like a replication controller, but it has more powerful pod selectors.
-Whereas a replication controller label selector only allows matching pods that include a certain label, the replica set pod selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.

-For example, a single replication controller can’t match pods with the label ``env=production`` and those with the label ``env=dev`` at the same time.
-It can only match either pods with the first label or pods with the second one.
-A replica set is able to match both sets of pods and treat them as a single group.
+    kubectl describe rs nginx
+    Name:           nginx
+    Namespace:      default
+    Image(s):       nginx:latest
+    Selector:       run=nginx
+    Labels:         run=nginx
+    Replicas:       3 current / 3 desired
+    Pods Status:    3 Running / 0 Waiting / 0 Succeeded / 0 Failed
+    No volumes.

+The Replica Set makes it easy to scale the number of replicas up or down, either manually or by an auto-scaling control agent, by simply updating the replicas field.
+For example, scale down to zero replicas in order to delete all pods controlled by a given replica controller

+    kubectl scale rs nginx --replicas=0

+    kubectl get rs nginx
+    NAME      DESIRED   CURRENT   READY     AGE
+    nginx     0         0         0         7m

+Scale out the replica set to create new pods

+    kubectl scale rs nginx --replicas=9

+    kubectl get rs nginx
+    NAME      DESIRED   CURRENT   READY     AGE
+    nginx     9         9         0         9m

+Also in case of failure of a node, the replica set takes care of keep the same number of pods by scheduling the containers running on the failed node to the remaining nodes in the cluster.

+To delete a replica set

+    kubectl delete rs/nginx

+Deleting a replica set deletes all pods managed by that replica.
+But, because pods created by a controller are not actually an integral part of the replication set, but only managed by it, we can delete only the replication set and leave the pods running.

+    kubectl delete rs/nginx --cascade=false

+Now there is nothing managing pods, but we can always create a new replication set with the proper label selector and make them managed again.

-Similarly, a replication controller can’t match pods simply based on the presence of a label key, regardless of its value, while a replica set does.
-For example, we can match all pods that include a label with the key ``run``, whatever its actual value is, acting as some similar to ``run=*``.
+A single replica set can match pods with the label ``env=production`` and those with the label ``env=dev`` at the same time.
+Also we can match all pods that include a label with the key ``run``, whatever its actual value is, acting as some similar to ``run=*``.

 ```yaml
 ...